Co-commissioning of primary care services

 On 1st May 2014, NHS England Chief Executive Simon Stevens announced plans to allow Clinical Commissioning Groups (CCGs) to develop new models for co-commissioning primary care in order to “drive up the quality of care, cut health inequalities in primary care, and help put their local NHS on a sustainable path for the next five years and beyond.”

 Stevens explained, “If we want to better integrate care outside hospitals, and properly resource primary, community and mental health services – at a time when overall funding is inevitably constrained – we need to make it easier for patients, local communities and local clinicians to exercise more clout over how services are developed.”

-The purpose behind this initiative is to achieve greater integration of health and care services, in particular more cohesive systems for primary care.
-It is also envisaged that co-commissioning will:
+The purpose behind this initiative was to achieve greater integration of health and care services, in particular more cohesive systems for primary care.
+It is also envisaged that co-commissioning would:

 - Raise standards of quality by encouraging a more collaborative approach to designing, developing and managing local solutions;

 - Reduce unwarranted variations in quality by creating greater alignment between specialist, primary care and local authority services;

 - Enhance patient and public involvement in developing services by promoting new models of care and innovative forms of commissioning; and

 - Tackle health inequalities creating greater consistency between outcome measures used in primary care services and wider out-of-hospital services.